Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

 \subsubsection{Spatial superpositions through coupling to spin}

-A non-linear interaction can also be mediated by a two-level system.
-In contrast to measuring the nanoparticle position through the phase modulation of the optical cavity field, or through generation of matter-wave interferometry, coupling the motion to a two-level system enables readout through the two level state.
+A nonlinear interaction can also be mediated by a two-level-system.
+In contrast to measuring the nanoparticle position through the phase modulation of the optical cavity field, or through generation of matter-wave interferometry, coupling the motion to a two-level-system enables read out through the two level states.
 The advantage of this method, which relies on discrete variables such as spin, is an immunity to motional noise which relaxes the need for ground state preparation.
 For example, many levitated nanosphere proposals that utilise spin only require a thermal state with moderate cooling.
-In general, because discrete variables allow the use of heralded probabilistic protocols, they also benefit from high fidelity and resilience to background noise or detection loses.
+In general, because discrete variables allow the use of heralded probabilistic protocols, they also benefit from high fidelity and resilience to background noise or detection losses.